steveroy0226/edav/_posts/2015-02-21-hafiz-nyc-vehicle-collision-analysis-1.md

 To that end, I've reached  out to the folks who run [forecast.io](forecast.io).
 They confirmed that we can get historical hourly weather data (temperature, pressure, rainfall etc) using their API.
 It looks like Weather Underground has a nice API so that could work as well.
 If you ahve spare cycles and want to work on this please shoot me an email.

 One final nugget.
-It's about  :zap: :snowflake: :zap: [S-N-O-W-M-A-G-E-D-D-O-N 2015](http://nypost.com/tag/snowmageddon-2015/) :zap: :snowflake: :zap: (que to Jon Stewert doing a facepalm).
+It's about [S-N-O-W-M-A-G-E-D-D-O-N 2015](http://nypost.com/tag/snowmageddon-2015/) (que to Jon Stewert doing a facepalm).
 We had this great weather non-event event at the end of January.
 Interesting fact: it had an outsized effect on vehicle collision rates.
 Of course!
 NYC was forced off the roads and the number of collisions took a dive (exercise to the reader: spot that in one of the plots).